Jeong Nala: Geography

-Just 10 km to the south of Jeong Nala, the Karakash River flows east, while Jeong flows west.
-China's Heweitan military base is situated on the bank of Karakash, which is also able to strategically control the valley of the Jeong Nala.
+The Karakash River, just 10 km to the south of Jeong Nala, flows eastwards into the Tarim Basin, whereas Jeong Nala flows west into the Indus River system.
+China's Heweitan military base is situated on the bank of Karakash River, and exerts strategic control over the Jeong Nala valley.

 The Tiankong Highway connecting Heweitan and Tianwendian bases passes through the Jeong valley.
-China also has constructed a motorable road in the Jeong valley to access the Line of Actual Control with India.
+China also has constructed a motorable road in the Jeong valley, providing strategic access the Line of Actual Control with India.